ricca509/redux-no-redux/README.md

 What you have here is just an exercise to replace [Redux](https://redux.js.org/) and [React-redux](https://react-redux.js.org/) with React Context and hooks ([`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer), [`useContext`](https://reactjs.org/docs/hooks-reference.html#usecontext)).

-It shows that is somehow possible and doesn't require too much effort, although given the availability of the new tools above, I believe better patterns can be developed, whithout packing them into a redux-like library.
+It shows that it is somehow possible and doesn't require too much effort, although given the availability of the new tools above, I believe better patterns can be developed, whithout packing them into a redux-like library.

 # API